zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Stretch goals

-Add appropriate exception handling especially

-* a resource is not found
-* the wrong data type is used for a path variable
-* a non-handled endpoint is accessed (a URL not found exception)

-Add logging for
-* Tomcat
-* Root
-* Specific application logging whenever a todo is added.
-Include the text of the todo, the time and date it is added and its id number.
-* All logging can do to the console

 * Update the end points below:
   * POST /users/todo/{userid} - adds a todo to the assigned user.
 Can only be done by the authenticated user.
 A user can only modify their own data.
   * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
 Can only be done by the authenticated user.
 A user can only modify their own data.
 * add appropriate end points to manage users giving only admin access to these.
-* Deploy to Heroku using H2